-- 1. In the event of a tie in the overall results for Grand Champion or Reserve Grand Champion, the following process will be applied based on the highest score in the following order:

-- Pork Ribs

-- Beef Brisket

-- Chicken + side dish

-- Pork Shoulder

-- 2. Whoever has the highest score in the first category will be deemed winner, and if a tie shows at that stage, the second category will be assessed, and so on until a winner is found.
+- 1. In the event of a tie in the overall results for Grand Champion or Reserve Grand Champion the following process will be applied based on the highest score in the following order: - Pork Ribs - Beef Brisket - Chicken + side dish - Pork Shoulder - 2.
+Whoever has the highest score in the first category will be deemed winner, an shows at that stage, the second category will be assessed, and so on until a found. - 3.
+When this process is exhausted, and if there still remains a tie, the teams with the sam highest score will share both the titles and prizes equally. - 4.
+In the event of a tie in the individual categories, the following process will be applied b on the highest score in the following order: